-- To make ourselves, the model's authors, think explicitly about all parts of the model. - To communicate the model to our colleagues or supervisors, which usually leads to further discussions and modifications of the formulation. - As the basis for the model's implementation -the computer program that executes it. - To publish results based on a complete and accurate description of the model.
+- To make ourselves, the model's authors, think explicitly about all parts of the model. - To communicate the model to our colleagues or supervisors, which usually leads to further discussions and modifications of the formulation. - As the basis for the model's implementation. - To publish results, including a complete and accurate description of the model.